 Validate dependent fields together

-Use onWillSubmit to cross-validate two fields before submission, or onValidate on the input component to show an inline error.
+Use onWillSubmit to cross-validate fields at submit time, or onValidate on an input component when the user needs an inline field error.

 <App>